 - Mother – Linda Carroll (Author) April 7, 1944 Linda was 20 when she birth Courtney

-- Blood Siblings – in birth order all half siblings, same mother.
+- Blood Siblings from mother – in birth order, all half siblings, same mother.
 3 different fathers.
 Courtney is the eldest and the only child between her mother Linda and Hank.
 Linda had a miscarriage, an ectopic pregnancy, in fall of 1962, before she had Courtney from Hank.

 - Nicole Rodriguez (August 1967)